According to a few studies done in the past, the medical inflation in India is around 17 percent annually, much above the general inflation level.

 So, Rajeev ended up paying (90,000 – 50,000) i.e. Rs 40,000/- from his own pocket.
 His policy’s sum assured was Rs 3 lakhs and the hospital bills were well within the sum assured limit.
 However, he had not paid much attention to the room rent clause and hence paid a tidy sum from his pocket.
 It is important to note that most charges are tied up to the room rent and this clause should be thoroughly verified while buying a health plan.

 Industry experts suggest that it is wise to choose a plan which does not have a room rent limit.
-The premium for such plans will be higher than ones with room rent limits though the premium payable for this will be higher than one with rent limits or to go with a policy which provides higher rent limit.
+The premium for such plans will be higher than ones with room rent limits though the premium payable for this will be higher than one with rent limits or to go with a policy that provides a higher rent limit.

-- Sub-limits – Sub-limits are the limits imposed by the insurance company on specific treatments, doctor’s fees, pre-planned surgeries such as hernia, cataract, hysterectomy, knee ligament reconstruction, plastic surgery etc. The details of diseases/conditions where sub-limits apply are mentioned in the policy brochures and policy document.
+- Sub-limits – Sub-limits are the limits imposed by the insurance company on specific treatments, doctor’s fees, pre-planned surgeries such as hernia, cataract, hysterectomy, knee ligament reconstruction, plastic surgery, etc. The details of diseases/conditions where sub-limits apply are mentioned in the policy brochures and policy document.
 If one is undergoing treatment/surgery for a condition for which a sub-limit applies, then the insurance company will pay only up to the sub-limit level irrespective of the amount of sum assured.

-If you are treated in a non-network hospital you will have to pay the hospital bills and then claim from the TPA (third party administrator) by submitting the discharge summary, all medicine bills, doctors’ prescriptions, reports, etc.
+If you are treated in a non-network hospital you will have to pay the hospital bills and then claim from the TPA (third party administrator) by submitting the discharge summary, all medical bills, doctors’ prescriptions, reports, etc.

 A claim related statistic shared in Economic Times Wealth (March 18-24, 2019) is reproduced below: